adfinis/mySAGW/CONTRIBUTING.md

 # Contributing

-Contributions to mysagw are very welcome!
+Contributions to mySAGW are very welcome!
 Best have a look at the open [issues](https://github.com/adfinis-sygroup/mysagw) and open a [GitHub pull request](https://github.com/adfinis-sygroup/mysagw/compare).
-See instructions below how to setup development environment.
+See instructions below how to set up development environment.
 Before writing any code, best discuss your proposed change in a GitHub issue to see if the proposed change makes sense for the project.

 ## Setup development environment